Antonio Juan Marcos Issa

 Antonio Juan Marcos Issa (born October 26, 1946; Torreón, Coahuila) is a businessman of Mexico.

 Life

-He studied Economics in University of Nuevo León, graduated in 1969.
-Also, he has a master degree in Economic Planning in the New School for Social Research in New York City.
+He studied economics in University of Nuevo León, graduated in 1969.
+Also, he has a master's degree in economic planning in the New School for Social Research in New York City.

 He has been professor in the Economics Faculty of the University of Nuevo León; lecturer in the Economics School of the Instituto Tecnológico Autónomo de México; was director of Economic Studies Department of the Instituto Mexicano de Comercio Exterior.